 The soil is the most important aspect.
 All plants and animals originate from it.
 And like us, the soil breathes, drinks and eats.

-Always keep the soil covered with organic material: this prevents the sun, the water and the wind from touching the ground.
+Always keep the soil covered with organic material: this protects the soil from direct sunlight, rain, and wind.
 It prevents erosion, keeps moisture in, brings nourishment for the soil life and, as a side effect, brings nutrients to the plants.

 How to keep the soil covered:

-The mulch needs to be produced in the surroundings of the garden.
+– The mulch should be produced in the surroundings of the garden.

-The sun mustn’t touch the ground: otherwise, it raises the soil temperature, which increases evaporation and hardens the soil.
-This creates an environment less favourable for life.
+Sunlight shouldn’t reach the soil: otherwise, it raises the soil temperature, which increases evaporation and hardens the soil.
+This creates an environment that’s less conducive to soil life.

-To be useful, the sun’s light must touch the plants.
-Plants use the sun’s energy to create new plant material and sugars through photosynthesis..
-Sunlight that touches the ground is lost.
+– Sunlight is useful when it reaches plants.
+Plants use the sun’s energy to create new plant material and sugars through photosynthesis.
+Sunlight that reaches the ground is lost.

 Weeding is done manually

 A diversity of plants is essential to keep the soil alive.
-Each species has a different root system; each one needs and produces different compounds; and each one attracts different insects and micro-organisms.
+Each species has a different root system; each requires and produces different compounds; and each type of plant attracts different insects and micro-organisms.

 Ex.
-A row of climbing beans in the middle of the bed, with cabbage on one side and carrots on the other, and courgettes on each end.
+A row of climbing beans in the middle of the bed, with cabbage on one side and carrots on the other, and zucchini on each end.

 Keep roots permanently in the soil